yzyly1992/mini-twitter/README.md

 As the command output suggests, you can now use the cli to deploy the application.
 Choose a stack name and run the `aws cloudformation deploy` command from the output of the package command.

 ```
-$ aws cloudformation deploy --template-file output-sam.yaml --stack-name ServerlessSpringApi --capabilities CAPABILITY_IAM
+$ aws cloudformation deploy --template-file output-sam.yaml --stack-name MiniTwitterApi --capabilities CAPABILITY_IAM
 ```

 Once the application is deployed, you can describe the stack to show the API endpoint that was created.
-The endpoint should be the `ServerlessSpringApi` key of the `Outputs` property:
+The endpoint should be the `MiniTwitterApi` key of the `Outputs` property:

 ```
-$ aws cloudformation describe-stacks --stack-name ServerlessSpringApi
+$ aws cloudformation describe-stacks --stack-name MiniTwitterApi
 {
     "Stacks": [
         {
-            "StackId": "arn:aws:cloudformation:us-west-2:xxxxxxxx:stack/ServerlessSpringApi/xxxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxx",
+            "StackId": "arn:aws:cloudformation:us-west-2:xxxxxxxx:stack/MiniTwitterApi/xxxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxx",
             "Description": "AWS Serverless Spring API - my.service::lambda-springboot",
             "Tags": [],
             "Outputs": [